Ballet+ Miami

 Enrollment

-We are currently accepting registration with a full or partial payment.
-If you register by making a 50% deposit, your tuition balance will be due on May 1.
+We are currently taking 50% deposits so that you may hold your space in the program, the remaining amount is due on May 1.
 Ballet+ staff will contact you with payment information just before the due date.
 Please note that deposits will require an additional $9.95 processing fee.
+ENROLL EARLY - THIS PROGRAM IS EXPECTED TO SELL OUT ONCE AGAIN.

 Full In-Person Option